hirak99/yabsnap/README.md

 (1) timeshift does not allow separate schedules or triggers for root and home.

-(2) At the time of writing, `timeshift-autosnap` does not tag the backup with pacman command used.
+(2) At the time of writing, `timeshift-autosnap` does not tag the snapshot with pacman command used.

 # Configuring